dlouangr/agile-blog/_posts/2023-10-30-Effective-Project-Communications.md

 ![effective communication](/agile-blog/assets/img/Effective_Communication.webp){: .mx-auto.d-block :}
 *Graphic courtesy of [PPIA](https://ppinaction.com/blog/f/the-three-principles-of-effective-communication)*

-The workplace is very different to navigate and especially in a new setting that you are unfamilier.
+The workplace is very different to navigate and especially in a new setting that you are unfamiliar with.
 Thankfully you are not alone in this manner and we will help to clear away most misunderstandings to help you grow to become a successful project manager.
 Of course there are several factors you have to consider in a project.
-We are break down some of the most common issues that will arise during this stage and the importance of it later on.
+We are breaking down some of the most common issues that will arise during this stage and the importance of it later on.

 ## Planning Effective Communication